-- 1. Check that the substrate you are using is the same type that you have selected in the HP Internal Print Server. - 2.
-Try to minimize skew while loading the substrate.
+- 1. Check that the substrate you are using is the same type that you have selected in the HP Internal Print Server. - Try to minimize skew while loading the substrate.
+Double check that you are loading the substrate using the correct process.